Common Problems and Solutions with Developing Trumpeters

 5. Inhale/exhale

 The body knows how to breathe very well.
-Trumpeters should inhale and exhale as they normally would without the trumpet.
+Trumpeters should inhale and exhale as they normally would without the trumpet, similar to speaking.
 The difference is the exhale will be more directional.
 A timed inhale is counterproductive and unhealthy.
 If you are resting before an entrance, allow the air to come in naturally ahead of time.
 If you are breathing in the middle of a phrase, relax the gut to let the air come in quickly.
 Do not “take a breath” or suck air in.
 Remember, let the music teach the body how to breathe.
 When we speak, we do not “take a breath”.
 Our body knows how to take in the air it needs to speak in sentences.
 Same with music.
 Use the body’s natural breathing expertise.

 Concept borrowed from MWNA program designed to retrain brass players: https://musicianswellness.com/.